ManoharShetty507/web-game-docker-container/README.md

 Check for all the running containers status
 ###### --> docker ps -a

-Build the Docker Image (Make sure you have Dockerfile, and also make you don't miss out (.) which tells about the path.
+Build the Docker Image (Make sure you have Dockerfile, and also make you don't miss out (.) which tells about the path)
 ###### --> docker build -t manoharshetty507/web-game:v1 .

 Expose the created container and see if it accessible
 ###### --> docker run --rm -dit --name newimage -p 8500:80 manoharshetty507/web-game:v1

-#### Push the created Image to Docker Hub
+### Push the created Image to Docker Hub

 ##### Make sure you login to Docker Hub in the Server